Aug. 30, 2024

 Ice-T:

 No, I'm a real gangster.
 I rap from true experiences.
-One thing I do do, I'm able to draw to the character I see other people's experiences.
+One thing I do do, I'm able to draw to the character Ice-T other people's experiences.
 Like the writer I used to read Donald Goines would do.
 If you were to tell me like a situation, yo Ice, I was out in the street and the cops raided my car and they cut my back seat open with a box cutter, right?
 I would say like, was it two cops?
 As long as I know it's real, then the character Ice -T can live out this situation because now Ice -T is like a culmination of all the kids in the street.
 I call it faction.
 Factual technique, but fictional story.

 Michael Small: